xzjia/guideline/source_en/ArchitectureInDetail/DataAccessDetail/DataAccessMyBatis3.rst

     For creating Entity class of ":ref:`domainlayer_entity`",
     "Code table is handled as a basic type of java.lang.String rather than handling as an Entity.".
-    This is because the data stored in the code table uses a different mechanism like ":doc:`../WebApplicationDetail/Codelist`" etc.
+    This is because the data stored in the code table uses a different mechanism like "

     The purpose of this section is to explain how to map to a related Entity (JavaBean),